py-study-group/ProjectIdeas/README.md

 - Create a generic game loop with 60 FPS as a goal.
 - Create a Snake clone.
-- Create a Space Invaders clone
+- Create a Space Invaders clone.
-- Create a Tetris clone
+- Create a Tetris clone.
-- Create a Mastermind clone
+- Create a Mastermind clone.